 Energy efficiency is the key design challenge for future computing systems, ranging from wireless embedded client devices to high-performance computing centers.
 The Energy Efficient Computing Systems (EECS) research initiative was established in 2012 to respond to the challenges met in the current socio-economic context.

-    The EECS Group's primary research efforts will focus on improving the energy efficiency of computing systems across all abstraction layers - spanning disciplines such as nano-scale electronics, computer architecture and system software and applications.
+The EECS Group's primary research efforts focus on improving the energy efficiency of computing systems across all abstraction layers — spanning disciplines such as nanoscale electronics, computer architecture, system software, and applications.

 Strategic Research Area

 EECS is a joint initiative by the Department of Electronic Systems, the Department of Computer Science, and the Department of Information Security and Communication Technology.

 This strategic research area is hosted by the Faculty of Information Technology and Electrical Engineering.

 - Low Power and Fault Tolerant Cache Memory Design through a Combination of Hardware and Software Approaches (PALMERA), MSCA-IF, 2018-2019.